 The NSI Architecture adopts a generalized notion of a Service Termination Point (STP).
 An STP names a topological location that acts as the junction between the start (or ingress) of a Connection and the access link that presents the user data to the connection.
 A similar junction terminates the connection and is likewise identified by another STP.
 STPs are an important abstraction: In NSI, they are uni-directional constructs, typically associated with Ports in the topology.
 Whether an STP functions as an ingress point or an egress point is defined by the flow polarity of the associated Port, and which side of the junction is the user side, and which side is the network side.
 It follows then, that since both sides of the STP junction are exactly the same, if a connection could be terminated on one side, then another connection could be originated on the other.
 The STP can in fact function as both an ingress point for one connection and an egress point for another connection – simultaneously.
 Two such connections that share a single STP are said to be concatenated.
 Two concatenated connections appear as a single end-to-end transport plane data path to the user payload data.
 This double-duty application of an STP allows an STP to also be specified as an intermediate transit-point of a path or connection, i.e a point through which the connection must pass.

 As alluded to above, this definition of a Service Termination Point correlates well with the topological definition of the Port object presented earlier.
 The Port’s unidirectional nature and bi-connectivity (support for an input connection and an output connection) make it the appropriate topological object to use in mapping connections across the transport plane.
+And in fact, the most common use of STPs is in path specifications where they do map to Port objects.
+However, the STP construct and the Port object are not strictly synonymous.

 These abstracted properties of Connections, and STPs are discussed in greater detail later in this document in conjunction with the Connection Service specification.